acpuma/employees-springboot-angular/README.md

 Download and run with java:
 java -jar employees-1.0.0.jar

-(Application with run on default port 8080)
+(Application will run on default port 8080)

 ## Local build and run
-Run Npm and Mvn build commands to build project: npm install
+Run Npm and Maven build commands to build project:

+npm install

 npm run build